Learning Dirac Spectral Transforms for Topological Signals: Dirac--Laplacian Representation

-Comparing the eigendecompositions of the Dirac or Laplacian operators, we can see that the Dirac operator is more suitable to represent spinors whose node and edge components are strictly coupled along the same modes, while the reverse is true for the Laplacian operator.
-In the general case, where signals might show \textit{spectrally coupled} components as well as \textit{domain-specific} patterns, either the two bases would be sub-optimal in compressed representations.
-This suggests that in the general case it might be advisable to use a redundant frame, obtained by concatenating the Dirac and Laplacian eigenmodes, and then use a sparsity-enforcing representation, to extract the most meaningful components from both dictionaries.
+Comparing the two eigendecompositions, the Dirac operator best represents spinors whose node and edge components are strictly coupled along the same modes, while the Laplacian is preferable for domain-specific patterns.
+Since real signals generally mix \textit{spectrally coupled} and \textit{domain-specific} components, either basis alone is sub-optimal for compressed representation, motivating a redundant frame that concatenates both eigenbases together with a sparsity-enforcing representation.